-Your caravan should only be connected to an approved supply that meets the requirements of BS7671 or relevant harmonised standards.
+Your Leisure Vehicle should only be connected to an approved supply that meets the requirements of BS7671 or relevant harmonised standards.
 In most cases the site warden will hold information regarding suitability of supply.
 If using a generator you also need to comply with the requirements / instructions supplied with the generator.
 Please note that some electronic generators may not be compatible with your leisure system.
-Further generator operational information is contained elsewhere in this manual.
+Further generator operational information is contained in section 3.2

-B) Switch the PSU internal Power Converter OFF.
+B) Switch the PSU Battery Charger / Power Converter OFF.